We're now live! Signup now

 Attach the user to the request

-We’ll check for the auth_session cookie, lookup the associated session and user and attach them to the request via app locals:
+We’ll check for the auth_session cookie, lookup the associated session and user then attach them to the request via app locals:

 // src/hooks.server.ts